maarxx/BulkDesignator/README.md

 This is a mod for the game RimWorld by Ludeon Studios.

-The mod provides some buttons for missing functionality to bulk manage designators.
+The mod provides some buttons for missing functionality to bulk manage designators (right now, namely, bulk cancellation).

 # Table of Contents